- 1 Most Popular Western Restaurants in Hoi An:

 Hoi An Burgers Plus – Address: 22 Phan Boi Chau – Hours: Open daily 5:30 p.m. to 10 p.m.

-This is a tiny 10-seat nook of a place, cute as a button, with overhanging ivy and quaint bar stools.
+This is a tiny 10-seat nook of a western restaurant, cute as a button, with overhanging ivy and quaint bar stools just on the outskirts of Hoi An’s Old Town.
 We were absolutely charmed by the place and by Tranh, the lovely and equally tiny Vietnamese woman who owns and runs it.
 She was just great—she serves, cooks, clears the tables, and pours the drinks.
 She also makes a delicious burger and nice, crunchy fries.
-She has a very sweet disposition and genuinely wants to make sure you’re having a great time.
+They has a very sweet disposition and genuinely wants to make sure you’re having a great time.

 Her prices are much cheaper than the other burger joints in town: 89,000 VND (3.90 USD) for a cheeseburger and 65,000 VND (2.80 USD) for a chicken burger.
 You can order fries, too, but you actually get a handful of fries and a side of sauce with the burger, so you only need to order more if you’re really hungry.
 They also have onion rings, wedges, and potato bombs.
 There is no need for happy hour when your bottled beer is only 15,000 VND (.65c USD) all day!